knowMe228/penelope/README.md

 Some Notes:
 - By default you need to press `F12` to detach the PTY shell and go to the Main Menu.
 If the upgrade was not possible the you ended up with a basic shell, you can detach it with `Ctrl+C`.
 This also prevents the accidental killing of the shell.
 - The Main Menu supports TAB completion and also short commands.
 For example instead of `interact 1` you can just type `i 1`.
+- Enhanced auto-completion is available when the `prompt_toolkit` Python package is installed.
+This provides context-aware completion for commands and their arguments.

 ![Main Menu](https://github.com/user-attachments/assets/b3f568bc-5e66-4e6f-9510-3e61a3518e82)